Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

 The app is a .NET Core Console application.
 It gets the list of users from MS Graph in an Azure AD tenant by using Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to acquire a token for MS Graph.

-First [CAE is enabled](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation#enable-or-disable-cae-preview) for the tenant and a CA policy created/updated to raise CAE events for this application's [Service Principal](https://aka.ms/serviceprincipal).
+We then [enable CAE](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation#enable-or-disable-cae-preview) for the tenant and a CA policy created/updated to apply CAE events for this application's [Service Principal](https://aka.ms/serviceprincipal).

-Then the console application:
+The order of processing is roughly as follows:

-- authenticates as itself (using Client Credentials flow) and gets an [Access Token](https://aka.ms/access-tokens) from Azure AD for Microsoft Graph.
+- The console app first authenticates as itself (using the [Client Credentials flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow)) and gets an [Access Token](https://aka.ms/access-tokens) from Azure AD for Microsoft Graph.
 - It then calls the MS Graph API to fetch a list of users in a loop of 5 seconds.
 - the developer can then use the provided steps to disable the Service Principal (SP) of this app.
+This raises a CAE event for MS Graph.
-- Once the SP is disabled, MS Graph will reject the Access Token even though its still within its validity.
+- Once the SP is disabled, MS Graph will then reject the Access Token even though its still within its validity.

 ![Topology](./ReadmeFiles/topology.png)

-For more information on the concepts used in this sample, be sure to read the [Microsoft identity platform endpoint client credentials protocol documentation](https://azure.microsoft.com/documentation/articles/active-directory-v2-protocols-oauth-client-creds).

-- Developers who wish to gain good familiarity of programming for Microsoft Graph are advised to go through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.

-> ### Daemon applications can use two forms of secrets to authenticate themselves with Azure AD:
->
-> - **Application secrets** (also called application password or client secrets).
-> - **Certificates**.
->
-> The first one (client secret) is covered in the following sections.
-> A variation of this sample that uses a **certificate** instead of *Client secrets** is also provided at the end of this article in [Variation: daemon application using client credentials with certificates](#Variation-daemon-application-using-client-credentials-with-certificates)

-## How to run this sample

-To run this sample, you'll need:
+## Prerequisites

 - [Visual Studio](https://aka.ms/vsdownload) or newer, or just the [.NET Core SDK](https://www.microsoft.com/net/learn/get-started)
 - An Internet connection